urielsinger/topo2vec/README.md

 It is much recommended to download the the data inside the docker container.

 ## Usage
-1. For exploring the experiments in the paper, first download the data (as in the "download the data" section) and then run the python files inside "evaluation experiments"
+1. For exploring the experiments in the paper, first download the data (as in the "download the data" section), then train the appropriate models you want - using the training files inside the "experiments" folder (it is recommended to use tensorboard), and then run the python files inside "evaluation experiments"

-2. Using the GUI server for exploration - go to the gui's container address/BOKEH_PORT (as in the environment.yml file)
+2. Using the GUI server for exploration - go to the gui's container address:BOKEH_PORT (as in the .env file)

-3.

 ## Cite
 Please cite our paper if you use this code in your own work: